What are the best low-risk cryptos for a stable long-term portfolio? This guide will give a detailed answer based on experience and decent research.

 Also, Coinbase, one of the biggest exchanges in the world, is one of the founders of this stablecoin.
 Overall, the goal of this stablecoin is to be launched on as many wallets, exchanges with other service providers, or Dapps as possible.

 To acquire USDC you can do this best at Coinbase.
 Finally, in the current blockchain space, the USDC stablecoin can be used differently to acquire profits: lend it out, earn interest, or provide liquidity in DeFi.
-All these options are making it a low risk crypto and a good alternative to investing in regular cryptos.
+All these options make it a low-risk crypto and a good alternative to investing in regular cryptos.

 Launched on 5 Sep 2019, BUSD was primarily focused on the Binance trading platform.
 This platform also functions as a reliable place for this stablecoin.
 In particular, BUSD is a digital fiat currency, issued as ERC-20 and supports BEP-2.

 Finally, top wallets like Metamask, Trust Wallet, Trezor, Zapper, and many more allow users to hold BUSD now.
-Also, platforms and services, like travel booking site Travala, payments gateways like Moonpay and Banxa, payment APIs like Wyre, and multi-currency payment services like ivendPay and Paylot are now supporting BUSD too.
+Also, platforms and services, like travel booking site Travala, and payment gateways like Moonpay and Banxa.

 📣Important: List of top Crypto Projects